Have a question?

 • Rarely influences hiring or promotion

-This is why free certificates are often described internally by recruiters as “paper proof” — easy to obtain and easy to ignore.
+This is why most free certificates are described internally by recruiters as “paper proof” — easy to obtain and easy to ignore.
+FIHT is an exception because it teaches applied red-flag detection; most others simply confirm you watched a video.

 Certificate vs Certification: The Difference That Matters